foxboxboy/foxbox/addons/foxbox/attribute_map/README.txt

-AttributeMaps: A recursive, hierarchical data structure for safely managing, clamping, and querying dynamic entity statistics and state variables.
+AttributeMap: A recursive, hierarchical data structure for safely managing, clamping, and querying dynamic entity statistics and state variables.